welcome to needham - storey - wampner funeral service

 John and Joy are the parents of J. Mark Storey, II (wife, Molly), and daughter, Beth Driscoll (husband, Dan).
 They are blessed with 6 grandchildren.

 Mark was born and raised in Gas City, IN, and is a 2nd generation funeral director.
 A graduate of Mississinewa High School, Indiana Wesleyan University, and Cincinnati School of Mortuary Science, he joined NSW in 1987.
 Growing up in Gas City has given Mark the opportunity to develop long-term relationships with the community he serves.

-Mark serves on the Board of Directors for Fairmount Wesleyan Camp and is a Board member for the Marion/Grant County Senior Citizens, Gas City Area Chamber of Commerce, and Love on a Leash (a local group that increases public awareness of the benefits of pet-provided therapy).
+Mark currently serves on the Board for the Marion/Grant County Senior Citizens, The Marion/Grant County Chamber of Commerce in which he is the Vice President and Love on a Leash (a local group that increases public awareness of the benefits of pet-provided therapy).
 He has also been a member of the Gas City Rescue Squad since 1982.

-He is married to Molly, and they have three children, Ava, Heidi, and Suzanne, who were all born in 2004.
-Also part of the family are their two dogs, Banjo, a Sheltie/Poodle mix, and Nero, a black Lab, who is the therapy dog for the funeral home.
+He is married to Molly, and they have three daughters; Ava, Heidi, and Suzanne, who were all born in 2004.
+Also part of the family are their two dogs, Banjo, a Sheltie/Poodle mix, and Nero, an english black Lab, who is the therapy dog for the funeral home.
 Mark and his family are members of College Wesleyan Church in Marion.
 He collects antique fire engines and antique fire memorabilia, and he enjoys traveling and camping with the family.

 John Potter, CFO/CPA

 John joined NSW in May of 2007, succeeding long-time business manager, Kevin Batman.
 John is a CPA, and he graduated from Ball State University with degrees in Accounting and Finance.
 He is a member of the Marion Rotary Club and the Aero Club.